 Imagine being able to create, in less than a minute, a pre-workout, preservative-free cookie with exactly the nutrient profile your body needs to optimally crank out squats.
-Or imagine an intra-workout shake mixed, from data transmitted by your body sensor, with the precise ingredients you need to recover from your 60 minutes of back work and recharge for 20 more on the elliptical.
+Or imagine an intra-workout shake mixed, from data transmitted by your body sensors, with the precise ingredients you need to recover from your 60 minutes of back work and recharge for 20 more on the elliptical.
 It sounds like science fiction, but this nutritional revolution is fast becoming fact.

 3-D printed food is here.
 In fact, we’re already in 3-D 2.0, having progressed from deposition printing (depositing layers of raw materials) to binding printing (adhering food materials together).
 The newest food printers use precision nozzles, lasers, and robotic arms to construct in minutes things like pastries so super-finely latticed that no chef could create them in hours.
 The pop-up restaurants of Food Ink print almost everything, from tables to silverware to all of their gourmet cuisine.